De Trafford Merlot 1999

-2nd block 10 year old vines on 4 wire vertical trellis.
-Clone MO192 on R99 rootstock.
+2nd block 5 year old vines on 5 wire vertical trellis.
+Mix of “new clones” on R110 & R99 rootstocks.
 ‘Mont Fleur’ vineyard – high altitude Helderberg mountain slope.
 Soil deep red Hutton.
-No irrigation.
 Yield 5 tons / hect.

 A dry, hot summer.
 The ripening period was hot and dry, but thankfully not too many excessively hot days.
 The harvest was early with ripe, healthy grapes producing big wines with high alcohols.